pareshsutariya/adhiveshan-grading-ui/_requirements.md

 ### Grade candidate for list of skill topics:

-- [x] DB: "Grades" table schema : MIS ID, SKILL CATEGORY ID, Grading Topic Id, Grade, JudgeId
+- [x] DB: "Grades" table schema : MIS ID, SKILL CATEGORY ID, Grading Criteria Id, Grade, JudgeId
 - [x] API: Implement an endpoint to add/update candidate for the given Skill topics and by given judge
 - [x] UI: On clicking Submit button call endpoint to save candidate grades for the given Skill topics and by given judge